kelvinsanchez15/100-days-of-code/r2-log.md

 ### R2D67
 My "easybank" landing page is almost done, I had some troubles positioning and making the two SVG's responsive, but learned a few tricks along the way.

+### R2D68
+Challenge completed!
+In the future I want to improve it with some animations and details to make it more dynamic.
+I'm really enjoying Tailwind so far.